junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 And Houston is the town where, in the canon, Cas and Dean would find the Cupid Gail and persuade her to give up her bow; the only change here I made is that Metatron is the one approached her and she ended up dead.
 The rest just comes together naturally.

-I'm really thinking there's a divine power up there somewhere, controlling me to control this story and them to be exactly where they need to be and what I need to write.
+I'm really thinking there's a divine power up there somewhere, controlling me to piece this story and them up to be exactly where they need to be and what I need to write.
 The story is writing itself, and it's freaking scary.

 <br>